petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 ## Prerequisites

-When you're creating a build, do the following:
+These prerequisites are for creating a build:

 - The VM Image Builder service communicates to the build virtual machine (VM) by using Windows Remote Management (WinRM) or Secure Shell (SSH). *Don't* disable these settings as part of the build.
 - VM Image Builder creates resources in the staging resource group as part of the builds.
 The exact list of resources depends on the [network configuration](./image-builder-json.md#vnetconfig-optional) specified in the image template.
 Be sure to verify that Azure Policy doesn't prevent VM Image Builder from creating or using necessary resources.